-News Release Photos - July 29th, 4:00 pm (approximate, in the West Meeting Rooms of the Event Center.
+News Release Photos - July 29th , 3:30 pm (approximate).
+In Events Center, Garden & Crop Exhibits.
 It is the responsibility of Exhibitors who win an Overall Champion or Overall Reserve Champion award to arrive on time for the photo session for the Greeley Tribune.
 There will be no retake options.

 - 1. All classes are open to any age exhibitor. - 2.
-Exhibitors may enter as many classes as they wish but are allowed only one entry in each class. - 3.
-The Weld County Fair and all department officials will exercise care but cannot be responsible for loss or damage to exhibits. - All noxious weeds used need to be from the State or County A, B or C lists.
+Exhibitors may enter as many classes as they wish but are allowed only one entry in each class. - The Weld County Fair and all department officials will exercise care but cannot be responsible for loss or damage to exhibits. - All noxious weeds used need to be from the State or County A, B or C lists.
 The lists can be found at www.weldweeds.org.